 We currently have nine instrumental tutors teaching on a weekly basis.
 15% of pupils attend music lessons in school.

 Mrs Brookman - Piano (Private)

 Miss Nicholl - Lower Stings (NEELB)

 Students attend these lessons during class time with the exception of 6th form, which are scheduled during one of their study periods.

 Students are entered for examination whenever the instrumental teacher feels that this is appropriate.
 The majority of students are entered for Associated Board Graded Examinations although singers are also entered for Trinity College London examinations and London College of Music Examinations.
 Guitarists are entered for Rock School Graded Examinations.

 The Music Department is a hive of activity during break-time, lunch-time and after school as many group activities rehearse for various events throughout the academic year.
-We are also grateful to Mr Convery and Miss Mulligan for helping students who have a passion for Irish Traditional Music
+We are also grateful to Mr Convery for helping students who have a passion for Irish Traditional Music

 On a weekly basis, the following groups meet:

-Junior Choir, Orchestra, Senior Choir, and rock group.
-Many other smaller ensembles such as brass group, string quartets, 6th form ensembles also rehearse during the week.
+Junior Choir, Orchestra, Senior Choir and Chamber Choir.
+Many other smaller ensembles such as, rock ensembles, string quartets, 6th form ensembles also rehearse during the week.